-All planning proposals involve change of some kind, but some have wider impacts than others.
+All planning proposals involve changes of some kind, but some have wider impacts than others.
 Clearly, a proposal for a new quarry or wind farm is always going to attract more interest than a new conservatory.
 The neighbouring owners around your site will be notified when you submit a planning application, but that shouldn’t be the first they hear of it.

 Even the smallest changes can provoke concern.
 That conservatory might, for instance, cause your neighbour to worry about privacy or overlooking and if it needs planning permission – not all small extensions do – then you might be faced with objections.